0awful/HSData/README.md

         AbilityText: String
       }

 The expectation is that we will be able to query on class, card type, set, mana cost, attack, health, rarity, creatureType, and keywords

 While this api server is being build a corrosponding front end will be built.
 Rather than most tools on the market this front end is not prodomently concerned with the reading of card text and seeing of card.
 Instead this front end is designed to perform data analysis.
 As a result it will feature the ability for people to pipe data into graphing functions and look at how the data has changed over releases, display and visualize trends, and then present this data to others, potentially by URL.

 Known dependencies:
-      ESLint AirBnB Config.
+ - ESLint AirBnB Config.
-      React (front end)
+ - React (front end)
-      Node.js (back end)
+ - Node.js (back end)
-      Prefered back end database language
+ - Prefered back end database language
-      GraphQL or REST API endpoint
+ - GraphQL or REST API endpoint
-        If graphQL then Apollo
+   -If graphQL then Apollo
-      Prettier HIGHLY RECOMENDED
+ - Prettier HIGHLY RECOMENDED

 Deployment:
-      We will deploy to a digital ocean instance and likely use nginx to point the URL at the server port.
+ - We will deploy to a digital ocean instance and likely use nginx to point the URL at the server port.